 Before you buy a building plot or spend any other money on a building project, discuss with your family

-- Are you forced to pay high rent for poor apartments?
+- Forced to pay high rent for poor apartments?

 - Are you earning enough to build a home?